When Does a Mixture of Products Contain a Product of Mixtures?: Introduction

 To approach Problem~\ref{problem:When}, we study the sets of modes (Hamming-local maxima) of probability distributions that can be represented as mixtures of product distributions and as RBMs.
 We consider the following problems, showing in many cases that they are equivalent or equivalent after adding some necessary conditions.

-\begin{problem} What sets of length-$n$ binary vectors are \begin{enumerate} \item the modes or strong modes (Hamming-local maxima) of probability distributions represented by an RBM with $m$ hidden units? \item perfectly reconstructible by an RBM with $m$ hidden units?
-An input vector is encoded by the most likely hidden state given the input as visible state, and decoded by the most likely visible state given the encoding as hidden state. \item the outputs of $n$ linear threshold functions with $m$ input bits? \end{enumerate} \end{problem}
+\begin{problem} What sets of length-$n$ binary vectors are \begin{enumerate} \item the modes or strong modes (Hamming-local maxima) of probability distributions represented by an RBM with $m$ hidden units? \item perfectly reconstructible (given a vector in the set, choosing the most likely hidden state, then the most likely visible state, returns the given vector) by an RBM with $m$ hidden units? \item the outputs of $n$ linear threshold functions with $m$ inputs? \end{enumerate} \end{problem}

-We find that probability distributions with many strong modes (like the parity functions (probability distributions strictly supported on the binary vectors with even or odd number of ones), can be represented far more compactly by RBMs than by mixtures of products.
+We find that probability distributions with many strong modes (for example, probability distributions strictly supported on the binary vectors with even or odd number of ones), can be represented far more compactly by RBMs than by mixtures of products.
 Modes are described by linear inequalities of the form $p(x)>p(x')$ and can be used to derive polyhedral approximations of probability models.
 As it turns out, the analysis of modes is closely related to binary classification problems (separation of vertex sets of hypercubes by hyperplane arrangements), and leads to problems such as the following.

 \begin{problem} What is the smallest arrangement of hyperplanes, if one exists, that slices each edge of a hypercube a given number of times? \end{problem}